 Should you set up a family account in the Fitbit App, you can keep tabs on your child's activity while the kids can delight themselves in collecting virtual badges on their profile.
 Fun for the whole family, indeed.

 Versa 2 has a mute version of Amazon Alexa, which obeys your commands in the usual way, but replies to queries via text only.
 It's also waterproof and features tracking of your swims, too, which is good news for swimmers.
 Those wanting workout motivation might like the on-wrist video workouts of the Versa 2.
 You do quickly find that trying to watch a virtual personal trainer who sits on your wrist is not the easiest way to learn new exercises, mind you.

 To see how this smartwatch compares to its successor, be sure to check out T3's Fitbit Versa 2 vs Fitbit Versa 3 comparison feature.
 Also, should you buy the Fitbit Versa 2 on Black Friday?
 That's the question.
 It's sold for cheap these days; no wonder it's still so popular, despite the ageing design.

 Which is the best Fitbit to buy?

 Our top recommendation for most users is the Fitbit Versa 3.
-Those requiring a band rather than a watch should head straight to Fitbit Charge 4.
-These are the best Fitbits for more serious exercise, since they have GPS built in, better heart-rate tracking, and a focus on 'active minutes' instead of steps taken.
+Those requiring a band rather than a watch should head straight to Fitbit Charge 5.
+These are the best Fitbits for more serious exercise since they have GPS built-in, better heart-rate tracking, and a focus on 'active minutes' instead of steps taken.

-Despite doubts over the accuracy of its step counting and calorie calculations, what keeps Fitbit popular is its well established social network and slick app, as well as an ongoing stream of new devices that offer the Fitbit experience in a variety of shapes, sizes and prices.
-100% accuracy is not the most essential thing in a fitness tracker.
+Despite doubts over the accuracy of its step counting and calorie calculations, what keeps Fitbit popular is its well-established social network, slick app and an ongoing stream of new devices that offer the Fitbit experience in a variety of shapes, sizes and prices.
+100% accuracy is not an essential thing in a fitness tracker.